axelhahn/php-abstract-dbo/docs/70_Classes/20_pdo-db-base.class.php.md

 ### getRelLabel(COLUMN)

 For 1:1 lookups: get the label of the related item by a given column.
-It fetches the current value of the column and returns the label of the connected item of the lookup table
+It fetches the current value of the column and returns the label of the connected item of the lookup table.

 🔷 **Parameters**